-Along with helping with your physical health, if you’re feeling down, pets really can help lift your spirits.
+If you’re feeling down, pets really can help lift your spirits.

 - Decreased loneliness - Daily interaction with pets helps decrease the feeling of being alone, which can help with anxiety and depression.

-- Reduced stress and anxiety - Even watching a beautiful fish swimming around provides you with something to focus on to help reduce your stress and anxiety.
+- Reduced stress and anxiety - Even watching a beautiful fish swimming provides you with something to focus on to help reduce your stress and anxiety.

 How do Pets Provide Routine in Retirement?

 As well as benefiting your mental health, simply having a pet can help give you a new purpose.
 Following a schedule gets you up and moving for daily duties, including:

 You’re more likely to spend time outside, especially when walking and visiting with other pet owners on the trails or at the Meridiana dog park.
 You can make new friends and walking partners.
 One look at your dog’s sweet face when they want to go for a walk, and you’ll have a hard time resisting.

 How Pets Help Foster a Sense of Community?